FCI Recruitment 2025 : Guide to Apply Online, Notification for 33566 Vacancies

 • Review all entered information carefully.

-• Submit the application and take a printout for future reference.
+• Apply and take a printout for future reference.

 FCI Recruitment Selection Process